-I am currently finishing a PhD in the department of Modern Languages & Cultures at the University of Manchester.
+I am currently finishing an interdisciplinary PhD in the department of Modern Languages & Cultures at the University of Manchester.
 My thesis, funded by the School of Arts, Languages and Cultures and supervised by Joseph McGonagle and Barbara Lebrun, is titled Representations of Jewish-Muslim Relations in Contemporary France.
-Drawing on media studies, discourse analysis, literary studies, and cultural studies, my research seeks to determine, firstly, to what extent a narrative of polarization remains a dominant force in media and political representations of Jewish-Muslim relations and, secondly, explore how and to what extent French Jewish and Muslim writers and interfaith activists relate and respond to such a narrative consisting of dominant, reified binary definitions within the contemporary framework of difference-blind assimilationist republican universalism.
+Drawing on media studies, discourse analysis, corpus linguistics, literary studies, and cultural studies, my research examines the ways in which a polarized, oppositional category of “Jewish-Muslim relations” is constructed in media and political discourse and how and to what extent a variety of French Jewish and Muslim writers and interfaith/intercultural dialogue activists relate and respond to such a category consisting of dominant, reified binary definitions within a contemporary socio-political framework of difference-blind assimilationist republican universalism.

 Along with my colleague Katharine Halls, I am also the co-founder and coordinator of the Jewish-Muslim Research Network (JMRN).
 The JMRN is an interdisciplinary and international initiative bringing together researchers studying Jews, Muslims, Judaism, and Islam in any time period and region.
-Our network currently comprises of over a hundred researchers across Europe, North America, and the Middle East.
+Our network currently comprises over a hundred researchers across Europe, North America, and the Middle East.